When transitioning to a general data protection regulations (GDPR) help desk, you should look for software that:

 For more details on our customer service reporting tools, read this post.

 As we mentioned before, both versions of our email help desk software — cloud-based and on-premise — come with the same features and pricing.
-Plus, you only pay per agent needed.
+You can take advantage of our cloud-based EU hosting, or run HelpSpot on your private servers, and use our GDPR features to process and manage user data.
+Either way, you can meet GDPR compliance requirements and avoid compromising customer information.

 If our GDPR help desk solution sounds like the right fit for your organization, you can get started today with a free 21-day trial.
 Your agents will have all the features at their fingertips to handle high volumes of support requests and comply with GDPR requirements.